ruuffian/cis-2111/Lecture 19/Lecture.md

 ### Turing Machines

 Has a head that can read or write from/on an infinite tape.
 The most basic form of a computer.
-This is a massive
+This is a massive upgrade over PDAs- it lets us use multiple stacks at a time, rather than 1 stack.